yonkahlon/Zenject/README.md

         ...
     }

 This information is used when validating to cover the dynamic object graphs.
-Note that in many cases the dynamically created object will get all of its required dependencies out of the container, but in some cases the dependencies will be provided manually, via calls to `[Factory].Create()` (for eg. the ship state classes above).
-In these cases you need to tell Zenject to ignore these dependencies by passing in a list of types.
+Note that in many cases the dynamically created object will get all of its required dependencies out of the container, but in some cases the dependencies will be provided manually, as extra parameters to `[Factory].Create()` (for eg. the ship state classes above).
+In these cases you need to tell Zenject to ignore these dependencies for validation by passing in a list of types.

 ## <a id="implementing-idisposable"></a>Implementing IDisposable